centrahq/api-documentation/user/pages/03.guides/02.erp-integration/docs.md

 On the `<product>`, `<variation>` and `<size>` the different IDs remain from the “Product Data 3 - A Chair” example.
 These are required to identify what sizes to change.

-The `<warehouseitems>` is new in this example, this sets the stock quantities of that size in two different warehouses Important¶
+The `<warehouseitems>` is new in this example, this sets the stock quantities of that size in two different warehouses

-The stock `<qty>` is the number of items that are available for sale and has not been reserved for existing orders.
+The stock `<qty>` is the number of items that are available for sale that has not been reserved for existing orders.
 It is not the number of items on the shelf in the warehouse.

 In Centra this is called FTA – free to allocate.